JSaldivia/coding-interview-road-map/Introduction To Programming/README.md

 - [X] ***Choosing a programming language***
     - [x] Readings from internet on how to choose a programming language and the importance each one
     - [x] Learning the basic concepts on that language (in my case I have choose C)
-    - [ ] Understand the basics and practice
+    - [ ] Understand the basics and practice // In Progress ☠️

 ## Resources: